Get matched with vetted scholarships and enter our

 How to secure an internship: 6 easy steps

 Finding an internship can be difficult, especially if it’s your first time doing so.
 On the bright side, though, we’re here to help!
-We’ve created a simple 5-step guide on how to secure an internship, complete with advice, resources, and other things to consider.
+We’ve created a simple 6-step guide on how to secure an internship, complete with advice, resources, and other things to consider.
 So, keep on reading to get started!

 1. Start early

-Sometimes, you get so caught up with classes and extracurricular activities that you forget to search for internships.
-Remember, waiting too long can mean that all the available internships in your field are already taken (or the deadlines have already passed).
+Waiting too long can mean that all the available internships in your field are already taken (or the deadlines have already passed).
 Starting early increases your chances of getting an internship.
 In addition, you will have more time to prepare any application materials you’ll need to submit!

 2. Consider your experiences and interests